 Ryan Murphy grew up around hockey, but his journey hasn’t taken him on the ice.
 Instead, it’s taken him behind the scenes at St. Paul’s in New Hampshire, where his father, Daniel Murphy, is the head coach.

 The younger Murphy is making a name for himself as a blossoming play-by-play announcer.
-Murphy, who is a sophomore at St. Paul’s, calls the games on video and also provides media materials for the team, including line charts and game notes
+Murphy, who is a senior at St. Paul’s, calls the games on video and also provides media materials for the team, including line charts and game notes

 Murphy’s work is helping set apart St. Paul’s among the other prep schools in the region.